 Walk: up to 25km a day including ascents and descents of up to 2000 m.

 Carry: up to 10kg in a day sack.

 Terrain: over rough, steep terrain at altitudes up to 3500m.

-Climate: exposed with temperatures up to 35°C. Can drop to just over zero (0°C) at night.
+Climate: exposed with temperatures up to 35°C during the day and dropping towards 0°C at night.

-No previous experience is necessary to join this expedition but team members would benefit from trekking or hill-walking practice and being used to carrying 10 – 20kg for multiple days.
+No previous experience is necessary to join this expedition but team members would benefit from trekking or hill-walking practice and being used to carrying 10+ kg for multiple days.
 This expedition is physically challenging with substantial height gain/ loss each day in temperatures up to 35°C. A good level of fitness and adventurous mindset are essential.